stuk88/sails-hook-cms/readme.md

 The hook reads the models schema to build simple CRUD operations and UI CMS.

 ## Installation
-Install using `npm i sails-hook-cms` and then navigate to `http://localhost:1337/admin`
+Install using `npm i git+https://github.com/stuk88/sails-hook-cms.git` and then navigate to `http://localhost:1337/admin`

 ## Routes
 This hooks introduces a couple of routes to your application.